Become a Teacher

-The Ottawa School of the Alexander Technique, founded in 2014 by brigitte Caron, director and teacher, offers a three-year minimum teacher training course (1,600 hours) approved by CANSTAT (Canadian Society of Teachers of the Alexander Technique).
+The Ottawa School of the Alexander Technique, founded in 2014 by brigitte Caron, director and teacher, offers a three-year minimum teacher training course (1,600 hours) approved by ATC/CANSTAT (Canadian Society of Teachers of the Alexander Technique).
 The program is certified by Employment and Social Development Canada to issue tax receipts.

 Individual guidance and attention are ensured, through a student/teacher ratio no greater than five to one, to foster the high standard of personal “Use and Functioning” required to teach the F.M.
 Alexander Technique.
 The school is bilingual and welcomes English and French speaking students.